Burroughs, Margaret Taylor

 Format: Originally recorded on 2 sound cassettes.
 Reformatted in 2010 as 4 digital wav files.
 Duration is 2 hr., 31 min.

-Collection Summary: An interview of Margaret Burroughs conducted 1988 Nov.
-11-Dec.
-5, by Anna Tyler, for the Archives of American Art African-American artists in Chicago oral history project (1988-1989).
+Collection Summary: An interview of Margaret Burroughs conducted 1988 November 11-December 5, by Anna Tyler, for the Archives of American Art African-American artists in Chicago oral history project (1988-1989).

 Discussion ranges from her childhood and early artistic training through her current activities.
 She reminisces about her experiences as a student at the School of the Chicago Art Institute, the arts in Chicago in the 1930s, the Grant Park Art Fair and the South Side Community Art Center.
 Other topics include World War II and the McCarthy era, her sabbatical in Mexico, the DuSable Museum of African American History, the Emancipation Centennial Exposition and the Afro-American Visual Roundtable.

-Biographical/Historical Note: Margaret Taylor Burroughs (1915-2010) was a painter from Chicago, Ill.
+Biographical/Historical Note: Margaret Taylor Burroughs (1915-2010) was a painter from Chicago, Illinois.